ebenefuenf/quma/docs/namespaces.rst

             return 'Test'

-Now you can call the method the same way as you would run queries:
+Now you can call the method the same way as you would call scripts:

 .. code-block:: python